Ghat, Libya: Present day

 In the 2000s Ghat, as a garrison town, was the site of shootouts between Libyan security forces and al-Qaeda-linked fighters.
 The Fezzan campaign and border proximity were the regional components that included Ghat in the Libyan Civil War.
 On September 25, 2011, fighting moved onto Ghat where the last remnants of pro-Gaddafi loyalists in Fezzan were claimed to be stationed.
 NTC forces moved in, and took control of Ghat airport, located north of the city.
 By the next day, the NTC had control of the city itself and Tinkarine border crossing with Algeria.
-As of 2015, the city is controlled by independent Tuareg forces.
+As of early 2019, the city is controlled by the Libyan National Army.